osrf/gazebo_tutorials/friction/tutorial.md

 manual below).
-The user can specify a desired value for the first friction direction, which may be adjusted to ensure that it is orthogonal to the normal vector, and the second friction will be computed automatically.
+The user can specify a desired value for the first friction direction, which may be adjusted to ensure that it is orthogonal to the normal vector, and the second friction direction will be computed automatically.

 ![Illustration of variable related to ODE contact constraint.](http://ode.org/wiki/images/b/b9/Contact.jpg)